zchaos23/wplace-bot-adjust/README.md

 4. Click "Paint", wait 5s
 5. Repeat every 30 minutes

 Yes, it works.
+But don't forget from time to time to check that you're still logged in.

 ## Known issues

-1. Chrome's unfocus doesn't work...
-Fix will be tomorrow.
+1. It's not quite clear when to unfocus window
+2. Bot doesn't know what colors are already drawn
+3. Once your session on wesite ends, bot obviously stops